No Widgets found in the Sidebar

 But once your excitement of buying flight ticket wears off, you should start focusing on the practical side of upcoming travels.
 Because no denying, South America is a huge continent, and it sometimes does not matter if you are going to visit one country or all of them, it is essential to understand that even in one and the smallest country you will most likely experience different types of climate, and you will need to pack a bit of everything to get yourself covered.

-Read Post Where to travel in south america on a budget
+Read Post Do americans need a passport to travel to south america

 We must confess, that although we’ve visited nine countries on the continent and needed quite a lot of equipment for every weather and every activity you can think of, we packed way too much gear.
 Some of them we even did not use at all, and it only took a precious space in our backpacks plus if we did not have them, we could have prevented our aching backs.